-At the end of the wind farm's operational life (anticipated 25 years), the process of decommission and site reinstatement will commence which will primarily include the removal of the2 turbines, cutting back turbines bases to 1m in depth and the covering up of the remaining foundation with soil.
+At the end of the wind farm's operational life (anticipated 25 years), the process of decommission and site reinstatement will commence which will primarily include the removal of the 7 turbines and ancillary structures, cutting back turbines bases to 1m in depth and the covering up of the remaining foundation with soil.
 It is anticipated that this would take approximately 3months.
 Turbine components and materials would be removed form the site.
 Such improvements could be delivered by way of planning condition on any approval to ensure that this process is carried out in an acceptable manner.